 Although they have five toes, the first and fifth are usually very small and without claws.
 Their back legs are strong, enabling them to leap, hop, and run.
 All members of the order are omnivores with teeth adapted to this diet.

 The order of Afrosoricida is golden moles, also known as tenrecs and otter shrews.
 Afrosoricida means “looking like African shrews.”
 They can be found in Madagascar and West and Central Africa.

 They are placental mammals and resemble mice, otters, opossums, and shrews.
 Afrosoricidans are thought to be one of the oldest types of mammals.
-They have a cloaca, which means that poo and pee come from the same place.
-Birds and reptiles also have a cloaca, giving evidence that they are an ancient order.
+They have a cloaca, meaning poo and pee come from the same place.
+Birds and reptiles also have a cloaca, indicating an ancient order.